mark-fitzgerald/code-201-n5/week_1-2/class-04/README.md

 ## Technical Requirements
  - Updated and cleanly documented README
  - Game functionality is encapsulated in functions
- - Good use of external links to partner's repository
  - Alerts have been removed from the game, and replaced by printing answers to the DOM.

 ## User Stories (Stretch)